Skip to content

 Ownership

-Before any user claims the ownership of a headless session, the __LOGINID for the headless session will be null.
+Before any user claims ownership of a headless session, the __LOGINID for a headless session will be null:

-After ownership is taken, this headless session will be tied to the current login.
+The headless session will now be tied to the current login:

-Sessions can also be managed through the f1 console port.
-By default, f1.console.port=3285
+Web sessions can be managed through the f1 console port.

 amiWebServer.showLogins()